-The programme is normally studied over one year full-time.
-The taught component of the programme (Part 1) consists of 30 study weeks divided into two semesters during which time students study at least eight modules (60 ECTS/120 CATS).
+The programme is normally studied over 9 months full-time.
+This consists of 30 study weeks divided into two semesters during which time students study at least eight modules (60 ECTS/120 CATS).
 It is possible for students to take an additional module each semester i.e. a total of 75 ECTS/ 150 CATS across the whole of Part 1.
 If students wish to gain exemption from all C2019 Core Principles Subjects CS1, CS2, CM1, CM2, CB1, CB2 (or Core Technical Subjects CT1-CT8, depending on the entrance year), they must take all 10 modules.
 However only their performance in their best 8 Part 1 modules contributes to the calculation of their degree award.
-You will then undertake a three-month period of supervised actuarial investigation (Part 2), resulting in corresponding reports/dissertation at a value of 30 ECTS/60 CATS).